RUDHRESH191106/todo-list-asap/README.md

 - Add task categorization and priorities.

-- Develop a front-end for an interactive UI experience.
+- Develop a front-end for an interactive UI experience